May 31st

 Commentary:

-On the contrary, a person may live on the other side of the planet, but constantly be thinking of someone else and his welfare.
-He is always itching to see and talk to this person.
+On the contrary, a person may live on the other side of the planet but constantly be thinking of someone else and his welfare.
+He is always itching to see and talk to this other person.
 He has a certain level of comfort with the other person that he feels like sharing everything with him.
 In such a case, the physical distance is no factor at all!
 They are held together tightly by the bond they carry in their hearts.
 That carries more value than anything else.

 pada vigrahaH: